 What do people who study geography go on to do?

-Statistics from the Destinations of Leavers from Higher Education survey show that recent geography graduates are taking up graduate roles that may appear more loosely related to the subject.
-Nearly one-fifth find work in business, finance and human resources, and more than 10 per cent go into marketing, public relations and sales.
+Nearly one-fifth of geography graduates find work in business, finance and human resources, and more than ten per cent go into marketing, public relations and sales.

-Slightly more are employed in clerical work, while the 10 per cent that go into education, engineering and building fields is expected to increase over time.
+Slightly more are employed in clerical work, while more and more are going into education, engineering and building.

 Famous people who studied geography